Here's How All of Us Can Live Long and Prosper

 - Huntington Bancshares Incorporated: This Ohio-based bank holding company has a five-year goal to lend $6.6 billion to small businesses in low- to moderate income areas.

-How Can My Investments Help Ensure Shared Prosperity?
+How Can Your Investments Help Ensure Shared Prosperity?

 If you want to learn more about how your investments can help everyone thrive, check out COIN’s Shared Prosperity Impact Area, which includes companies that are making positive change in fighting poverty and ending economic inequality.
 By investing consciously in shared prosperity, your investments can go to corporations working to ensure no child goes to bed hungry, or companies that are more committed to paying living wages across its workforce.